-Roughly 30 miles east of LA, a new student services building at California Polytechnic University, aka Cal Poly, provides efficient access to services and a significant upgrade in sustainability.
+Roughly 30 miles east of LA, a new student services building at California State Polytechnic University, Pomona, aka Cal Poly Pomona, provides efficient access to services and a significant upgrade in sustainability.
 We talked to Associate Principal Architect Alex Korter about the challenges this project faced and how the CO Architects team met them.

-> The new Student Services Building (SSB) at California Polytechnic University replaces an existing structure that was on the San Jose fault line and deemed cost-prohibitive to seismically retrofit.
+The new Student Services Building (SSB) at California Polytechnic University replaces an existing structure that was on the San Jose fault line and deemed cost-prohibitive to seismically retrofit.
 The university needed to streamline student and administrative functions in one location, and the building needed to perform in the hot climate.

 CO Architects devised an undulating two-acre aluminum roof that functions as a fifth facade, sheltering building functions and campus activities.

 Extensive modeling was used to optimize the roof’s geometry and overhangs to minimize energy loads and maximize occupant comfort, health, and well-being.

 To balance shade with good quality daylight and limit lighting energy consumption during the work day, the breezeway roof and overhangs are 18% perforated.

 “The building’s roof contour is inspired by the site’s location at the foothills of the San Gabriel Mountains,” Korter says.